C

 Temperament and Behavior

-The Cocker Spaniel is lovable and affectionate but also playful and active.
+The Cocker Spaniel is lovable and affectionate, but also playful and active.

-The lovability and affectionate personality of the cocker spaniel is the main reason that it has such a great reputation.
+The lovable and affectionate personality of the cocker spaniel is the main reason that it has such a great reputation.
 Early socialization is easily the best way to preserve this nature.
 They love to cuddle with their family members, though they also become quite playful and active.
 Originally bred as bird dogs, bringing this dog along during a hunting trip can be a positive experience for both of you.

 Even though the main appeal of this breed’s traits is their adoration of their family, they can be very sensitive.
 Harsh treatment or scolding is not met with positive behavior.
 Instead, fear and pain are often conveyed with growling at the person who acts that way towards them.
 The breed tends to be intelligent overall, but proper training for their manners is crucial to bring out their good side.